sort alphanumeric values within a list format

 Value

-after applying mixedSort()
+list after applying mixedSort() to its elements.

 Details

-This function is an extension to mixedSort()
+This function is an extension to mixedSort() to sort each vector

 in a list.
 It applies the sort to the whole unlisted vector then